code-423n4/2023-08-chainlink/docs/src/src/interfaces/IStakingOwner.sol/interface.IStakingOwner.md

 ```

 ### PoolHasBeenClosed
-This error is thrown when the pool has been closed and admin tries to re-open
+This error is thrown when the pool has been closed and contract manager tries to
+re-open

 ```solidity